What is a business acquisition loan?

 Can you get a SBA loan with no money?

-If your business is a startup or small business that does not meet typical SBA loan requirements or can’t afford to make a down payment, your business may still qualify for an SBA microloan though for amounts of up to a maximum of US$50,000.
+If your business is a startup or small business that does not meet SBA loan requirements, or cannot afford to make a down payment, your business may still qualify for an SBA microloan.
+Loan amounts may be up to a maximum of US$50,000.

 What is the average interest rate on a business loan?

 The average APR Interest rates for business loans can range anywhere from 2.5% up to 71%.
 The higher the loan amount, the lower the rate of interest and the longer the payment duration.

 Is an SBA loan a good idea?